 Safe Streets & Second Chances takes an evidence-driven approach to the chronic issues of recidivism.
 This initiative crafts individualized reentry approaches informed by the latest academic research to shift the outcome focus of our criminal justice system from whether individuals are punished to whether they are improved, rehabilitated, and capable of redemption.

 Led by author and renowned scholar Dr. Carrie Pettus-Davis, the research component of the new effort will include a four-state, eight-site, randomized controlled trial involving more than 1,000 participants in a mix of urban and rural communities.
-The four states being examined include Florida, Texas, Pennsylvania and Louisiana.
+The four states being examined include Florida, Texas, Pennsylvania and Kentucky.

 The launch of Safe Streets & Second Chances comes after President Donald Trump voiced support for prison reform and programs that reduce recidivism during an event at the White House earlier this month.